 - 1. Ensure that the power switch is set to OFF. - 2.
 Replace the fuse(s). - 3.
-Set the OUTPUT CONTROL to "5" and the power switch to ON.
+Set the OUTPUT CONTROL to "10" and the power switch to ON.
 With the probe in air (out of sample), the wattmeter should read below 20 watts.
 If the reading exceeds 20 watts, set the power switch to OFF, and disconnect the probe from the converter. - 4.
 Set the power switch back to ON.
-If the wattmeter reads below 20 watts, the probe has failed or is out of tune due to excessive erosion, and should be replayed, if the wattmeter reads above 20 watts, either the converter or power supply has failed and the complete Ultrasonic Processor should be returned for repair.
+If the wattmeter reads below 20 watts, the probe has failed or is out of tune due to excessive erosion, and should be replayed, if the wattmeter reads above 20 watts, either the converter or power supply has failed and the complete Ultrasonic Processor should be returned for repair. - 5.
+If the Ultrasonic Processor stops working investigate and remedy the problem.